vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/intro.md

 ## Learning outcomes

 After completing the workshop, you will be able to:

--   Configuration requirements of Cloud Native applications
+-   Explain configuration requirements of Cloud Native applications
--   Configuration options available to Cloud Native applications
+-   Explain configuration options available to Cloud Native applications

 ## Introduction